Sarahanna/Hate-speech-and-sentiment-classification-and-dictionary/README.md

 ##  2.)
 Dataset YouTube Comments

 These comments were drawn from a sample of 5000 content creators from German-speaking countries.
-Half of the comments were randomly selected, the other half was filtered using the custom hate speech dictionary to capture a larger amount of hate speech.
+Half of the comments were randomly selected, and the other half was filtered using the custom hate speech dictionary to capture a larger amount of hate speech.
 These comments have been classified by students from the University of Potsdam, which had received an extensive introduction to the annotation process.
 Every comment has a double coverage and if the coders disagreed, an expert from the project decided on the classification to achieve majority decisions.
 The annotation guidelines can be found here.

-The file *ger-eng-youtube-comments* is structured as followed:
+The file *ger-eng-youtube-comments* is structured as follows:
 - sentiment: negative, neutral, positive
 - hate_speech: none, off, hate
-- language: emoticon, english, german
+- language: emoticon, English, German
 - content: raw YouTube comment

 **Hate speech** is defined as: “Any behaviour that incites violence or hatred against (i) individuals or (ii) a group of individuals or a member defined by reference to race, colour, religion, descent or national or ethnic origin,  gender, sexual orientation, political opinion or makes false allegations.”